The economics of malicious software is separated into multiple facets:: mass malware distribution and targeted malware.

 Other malware prevention measures

-I wish NIST 800-83, http://csrc.nist.gov/publications/nistpubs/800-83/SP800-83.pdf – Guide to Malware Incident Prevention and Handling” was made mandatory for implementation everywhere.
+I wish NIST 800-83, http://csrc.nist.gov/publications/nistpubs/800-83/SP800-83.pdf – Guide to Malware Incident Prevention and Handling,” was made mandatory for implementation everywhere.

-My recommendations on this document: there are action items which you can mark (with a colored marker) for implementation and add these to a project, something similar to “Malware prevention measures” – then add all the action items on a timeline and task the IT / IT Security teams for their implementation.
+My recommendations on this document: there are action items that you can mark (with a colored marker) for implementation and add to a project, something similar to “Malware prevention measures” – then add all the action items on a timeline and task the IT / IT Security teams for their implementation.

-Other server / workstation hardening ideas
+Other server/workstation hardening ideas

 Deleting non-essential binaries